 - Pesto Grilled Cheese Dippers with Marinara

-This white chili cheese dip recipe is made in a cast iron skillet–which of course, you don’t have to use, but it’s fun if you do!
+This Mexican cheese dip recipe is made in a cast iron skillet–which of course, you don’t have to use, but it’s fun if you do!
 Here are a few other cast iron skillet recipes from A Couple Cooks:

 This recipe is…

 Looking for easy finger food recipes for a crowd?
-This white chili cheese dip is perfect for entertaining, baked in a skillet covered in gooey cheese.
+This Mexican cheese dip recipe is perfect for entertaining, baked in a skillet covered in gooey cheese.